openfaas/faas/README.md

 #### API Gateway / UI Portal

 * The API Gateway provides an external route into your functions and collects Cloud Native metrics through Prometheus.
-* Your API Gateway will scale functions according to demand by altering the service replica count in the Docker Swarm or Kubernetes API.
+* Your API Gateway will scale functions according to demand by altering the service replica count in the container platform
 * A UI is baked in allowing you to invoke functions in your browser and create new ones as needed.

 > The API Gateway is a RESTful micro-service and you can view the [Swagger docs here](https://github.com/openfaas/faas/tree/master/api-docs).